QuantumCoder84/QuantumCoder84/README.md

 # About Me

 ## Current Role

-I am currently working at Swift AI Labs, where I am integrating DeepSek R1 into our projects.
-My role involves leveraging advanced AI technologies to create innovative solutions.
+I am currently working on a passion project integrating DeepSeek R1 to leverage advanced AI technologies to create innovative solutions.

 ## Experience
 I have a diverse background in software development, with a strong focus on blockchain technology and game development.
 Here are some highlights of my experience: